hansb17/GettingAndCleaningDataProject/README.md

 * will aggregate the data in a way to have the AVERAGE of all required variables computed
 * will store the tidy dataset as a comma separated values CSV file in the current folder with the name tidy_dataset.csv

-The tidy dataset is formed by 180 observations and 68 variables has appropriate labels describing the column variables and the activity done by each subject (observations)
+The tidy data set is formed by 180 observations and 68 variables has appropriate labels describing the column variables and the activity done by each subject (observations).